 Inventory, lb : 0

-Chaga may be found growing year-round, but is best harvested in the spring and autumn when the tree is circulating optimal nutrients into the Chaga.
+Chaga mushrooms are available year-round, with a peak season in the spring and autumn when the tree is circulating optimal nutrients.

-Chaga is rarely, if ever, eaten raw due to its almost rock-hard consistency and are best suited in ground form.
-The mushroom should be dried quickly to avoid mold, and large chunks should be broken down into pieces no larger than 10 grams and pulverized in a spice grinder.
-The Chaga powder can then be steeped hot water to make Chaga tea which is complimented nicely by the addition of maple syrup.
-It can also be prepared with alcohol for a stronger tincture for a flavor extract, much like vanilla, and used in baking recipes.
-The raw powder can also be added to soups, stews and sauces in the same manner chocolate is used in savory molés.
+Chaga mushrooms are rarely if ever, consumed raw due to their rock-hard consistency and are best suited in ground form.
+The mushroom should be dried quickly to avoid mold, and large chunks should be broken down into pieces no larger than ten grams and pulverized in a spice grinder.
+The powder can then be steeped hot water to make Chaga tea which is complemented by maple syrup, or it can be prepared with alcohol as a stronger tincture for a flavor extract, much like vanilla, and used in baking recipes.
+The raw powder can also be added to soups, stews, smoothies, and sauces in the same manner that chocolate is used in savory molés.
 When in ground form, Chaga mushrooms will keep for about a year when stored in an airtight container.

-Someone spotted Chaga Mushrooms using the Specialty Produce app for iPhone and Android.
+Someone shared Chaga Mushrooms using the Specialty Produce app for iPhone and Android.